Yoast/plugin-grunt-tasks/test/expected/readme4.txt

 * Adds an image preview of the chosen image for the Facebook front page and default image.
 * Adds an image preview of the chosen image for the social images.
 * Improves interoperability and consistency in database queries.
-* Performance: prevents database queries for the homepage indexable.

 Bugfixes: